jacobp100/jacob-does-code/technicalc.md

 With over 100 constants built in, no matter whether you're doing engineering, physics, or chemistry, you'll find every constant you need.

-If you don't?
-You can _add your own_ &mdash; and even give your own symbol.
+If you don't find one?
+You can _add your own_ &mdash; and even give it your own symbol.

 {% endcapture %}